 When you have mono:

-• Don't play contact sports for 4 weeks.
+• Don't play contact sports or do strenuous activities for 4 weeks.
 Don't lift anything heavy.
-Too much activity increases the chance that your spleen may break open (rupture).
+Too much activity increases the risk of damage to your spleen.

-• Try not to spread the virus.
-Don't kiss and don't share dishes, glasses, eating utensils, or toothbrushes for at least a few weeks.
+• Try not to spread the virus to others.
+Avoid kissing that shares saliva, and don't share dishes, glasses, eating utensils, or toothbrushes for at least a few weeks.

 • If you know you have mono, don't donate blood.
 There's a chance of spreading the virus through blood products.